 - Do not use or possess any illegal substance or become involved in illegal activity of any kind.
 Use of alcohol or tobacco products of any kind during training sessions or games is prohibited.

 - Do not interact with players via text, email, phone, or on any social media.
-One-to-one coach-to-player interaction should be via parents or as a side discussion within a group setting such as during training or games.
+One-to-one coach-to-player interaction should be via parents or as an interruptible side discussion within a group setting such as during training or games.

 - Do not post any negative comments about the Club or any other soccer club on social media.